 Silvia Tandeciarz earned her M.A. in English from Stanford University (1988) and her Ph.D. in Literature from Duke University (1995).
 She has been at the College since 1999.

 A specialist in Latin American Cultural Studies criticism, she is particularly interested in Southern Cone cultural production post-dictatorship.
 She has published widely on contemporary visual, spatial, and performative cultural initiatives in Argentina that serve to process and transmit traumatic memories of the last dictatorship.
-Her monograph on this topic, Citizens of Memory: Affect, Representation, and Human Rights in Postdictatorship Argentina was published in 2017 by Bucknell University Press.
-A translator and also a poet, she is currently working on an English-language translation from Spanish and Taino of Juana Goergen's collection of poetry, Mar en los huesos (2017).
+Her monograph on this topic, Citizens of Memory: Affect, Representation, and Human Rights in Postdictatorship Argentina was published in 2017 by Bucknell University Press and in Spanish translation in 2020 by Cuarto Propio Press.
+A translator and also a poet, she is currently working on an English-language translation from Spanish, Taino, and Yoruba of Juana Goergen's collection of poetry, Mar en los huesos (2017).